About ATLAS

 Management

 In contrast to the other initiatives, ATLAS is a community-driven endeavor.
 The leaders of this program are university graduates of Starfish and the Quetzal University Fund.
 Since the leaders are from the same communities and have overcome many obstacles to receive their education, they are responsible for the design and implementation of the program which includes the following: selection of students and families, teacher selection, curriculum development, fundraising for local support, and financial reporting.
-ATLAS has recently (2023) achieved a major milestone having received certification from the Guatemalan government to function as an NGO-like organization in Guatemala.
+In 2023, ATLAS achieved a major milestone having received certification from the Guatemalan government to function as an NGO-like organization in Guatemala.
 ATLAS has hired an experienced senior advisor and some staff for the program.

 Partners:

-The Evergreen Rotary Foundation (ERF) in Colorado serves as fiscal sponsor for ATLAS.
-As a 501(c)3 organization recognized by the IRS, the ERF enables the Q Fund to receive tax deductible donations. https://www.evergreenrotary.org
+The Evergreen Rotary Foundation (ERF) in Colorado https://www.evergreenrotary.org serves as fiscal sponsor for ATLAS.
+As a 501(c)3 organization recognized by the IRS, the ERF enables ATLAS to receive tax deductible donations.
+Funds for ATLAS are provided by The Ward Foundation, the ATLAS Advisory Committee, Q Fund graduates and other Guatemala donors.

 Students